 Not usually.
 If you are having a large area of liposuction and undergoing abdominoplasty at the same time, you will have the operation in an outpatient facility under general anesthesia.
 Minor lower abdominal skin excisions can sometimes be done under local anesthesia.

 Virginia tummy tuck surgery is usually done in an outpatient facility.
-Only in rare situations, where the patient may have risk factors, does Dr. Marefat suggest surgery in a hospital environment.
-Minimal skin excisions could be done in the office, however this is very seldom done.
+Only in rare situations where the patient may have risk factors does Dr. Marefat suggest surgery in a hospital environment.
+Minimal skin excisions could be done in the office, but this is very seldom done.

-Dr. Marefat and the staff at Metropolitan Plastic Surgery would be happy to help you set up a private consultation to discuss tummy tuck (Abdominoplasty) in Virginia.
-Schedule an appointment online or call one of our locations, our Arlington, Virginia office at 703-516-7600 or our Woodbridge, Virginia office at 703-560-9583.
+Dr. Marefat and the staff at Metropolitan Plastic Surgery would be happy to help you set up a private consultation to discuss tummy tuck (abdominoplasty) in Virginia.
+Schedule an appointment online or call one of our locations at 703-516-7600 (Arlington area) or at 703-560-9583 (Woodbridge).

-Dr. Marefat offers a number of financial assistance programs and payment programs to cover the cost of a tummy tuck (Abdominoplasty) in Virginia.
-Please visit the Patient Financing section of our website for more details or ask the staff at Metropolitan Plastic Surgery about these options so you can get started with a tummy tuck (Abdominoplasty) in Virginia today.
+Dr. Marefat offers a number of financial assistance programs and payment programs to cover the cost of a tummy tuck (abdominoplasty) in Virginia.
+Please visit the patient financing section of our website for more details or ask the staff at Metropolitan Plastic Surgery about these options so that you can get started with a tummy tuck (abdominoplasty) in Virginia today.